Introduction

 General Method: Power Disconnect Reset

-If you do not have access to a controller menu or diagnostic tool, a manual reset may work for minor lockouts.
+If you do not have access to a control menu or test tool, a manual reset may work for minor lockouts.

 Turn Off the Heater